We help resolve complex, high‑stakes IRS and state tax disputes

 Service-Oriented.

-Given that the IRS only accepts 24% of all submitted offers, it is advisable to consult a tax attorney with expertise in this area.
+Given that the IRS only accounts around 30% of all submitted offers, it is advisable to consult a tax attorney with experience in this area.
 Schedule a Free Consultation

 Tax law services we provide